How to make a pyramid.

 To make your Louvre pyramid you will first have to make a triangular template.

 To do this you will need to get a piece of cardboard or stiff paper and draw an equilateral triangle.
 An equilateral triangle is a triangle with three sides of equal length.
-You do not have to start with a template but I find by using a template it is easier to mark out my pyramid, because unless you are good at measuring accurately you may find that your pyramid does not turn out correctly as the slightest error in your line length will make your pyramid out of shape.
+You do not have to start with a template but I find by using a template it is easier to mark out the pyramid, as unless you are good at measuring accurately you may find that the pyramid does not turn out correctly as the slightest error in line length will make the pyramid out of shape.

 Stage 1: Making the triangle template.

-Begin your template by first drawing a baseline the exact length that you want the side of your pyramid to be.
+Begin the template by first drawing a baseline the exact length that you want the side of your pyramid to be.
 As we are making the Louvre Paris, pyramid, I am going to make my baseline 18cms long.
-This is because of the Louvre pyramid has eighteen panes of glass along its base and up each side, which are divided into three sections, each containing six panels that form three half diamonds along its base and three full diamonds to its apex (top).
+This is due to the fact that the Louvre pyramid has eighteen panes of glass along its base and up each side, which are divided into three sections.
+Each section contains six panels that form three half diamonds along its base and three full diamonds to its apex (top).
 Therefore my triangle will need to be 18cms x 18cms x 18cms.
 You will need to use your ruler to do this because once you have drawn your baseline you will need to find the middle of it.
-Once you have found the middle, place your set square or right angle on your mark making sure that it sits exactly on the baseline.
-Draw a vertical line at 90 degrees to your baseline.
+Once you have found the middle, place a set square or right angle on the mark making sure that it sits exactly on the baseline.
+Draw a vertical line at 90 degrees to the baseline.
 If you have done this correctly you should have what looks like an upside down T.

-It is important that your vertical line is exactly 90 degrees or you will not be able to measure your sides accurately.
+It is important that the vertical line is exactly 90 degrees or you will not be able to measure your sides accurately.

-The next thing to do is Measure from each end of your baseline up the centre line, to the point where your measurement is the same length as the baseline.
-If your centre line is correct the measurements should be the same on all three sides of your equilateral triangle.
+The next thing to do is Measure from each end of the baseline up the centre line, to the point where the measurement is the same length as the baseline.
+If the centre line is correct the measurements should be the same on all three sides of the equilateral triangle.
 If they are, then you are ready to move on to the next stage.
-If they do not line up check your centre line and measurements for accuracy.
+If they do not line up check the centre line and measurements for accuracy.

-Once you have your template ready get another larger piece of card or stiff paper and start marking out the four sides of your pyramid.
+Once the template is ready get another larger piece of card or stiff paper and start marking out the four sides of the pyramid.
 I am using an A3 sheet of card as it will be just large enough for my pyramid.

-Place your triangle on your card or stiff paper making sure that it is far enough in from the edge to enable you to add tabs.
+Place the triangle on the card or stiff paper making sure that it is far enough in from the edge to enable you to add fixing tabs.
 Try to keep it as close to the edge as you can, as by doing so will also ensure that you can get all the other sides of the pyramid to fit on the sheet.
-Continue to mark out your pyramid ensuring that you always place the edge of your template against the edge of the triangle that you have already drawn.
+Continue to mark out the pyramid ensuring that you always place the edge of the template against the edge of the triangle that you have already drawn.
 Repeat this until you have a shape that resembles the one below.

-Remember also to allow enough room around the edge of your template to add tabs as you will need these to fix your pyramid to a base so that it is rigid.
+Remember also to allow enough room around the edge of the template to add fixing tabs as you will need these to fix your pyramid to a base so that it is rigid.
 You will also need to add a tab to one side of your last triangle so that you can join your pyramid together.
+As can be seen below.

 Stage 3: Cutting out the pyramid template.

-Once you are happy with your pyramid template you can cut it out.
+Once you are happy with the pyramid template you can cut it out.

 Stage 4: Making your pyramid base.

-Once you have cut out your pyramid template you are now ready to make a base.
-To make the base you will need a piece of card large enough to mark out a square with four equal sides that are at least the same length as the sides of your pyramid.
+Once the pyramid templates cut out you are ready to make a base.
+To make the base you will first need a piece of card large enough to mark out a square with four equal sides that are at least the same length as the sides of your pyramid.
 For my pyramid, I will make a square 19 cms x 19 cms x 19 cms x 19 cms.
 This is because the sides of my pyramid are 18 cms long.
 Making them slightly bigger will allow me to place my pyramid firmly on the base and make sure that all four sides are in full contact with it.
 If you are making a larger model with other objects involved then your base can be as big as you require.

-Once you have made your base also make a smaller square about 5cms x 5cms depending on the overall size of your pyramid.
-Make sure when you make this square that you leave tabs on all sides as you will need these to enable you to stick the square inside your pyramid.
-This smaller square will be used to add strength to your pyramid and to help form its shape before adding it to a base.
+Once you have made the base also make a smaller square about 5cms x 5cms depending on the overall size of the pyramid.
+Make sure when you make this square that you leave tabs on all sides as you will need these to enable you to stick the square inside the pyramid.
+This smaller square will be used to add strength to the pyramid and to help form its shape before adding it to a base.
 With your scissors lightly score along the lines so that you can fold your tabs.

 Remember always ask an adult for help when using scissors or craft knives.